channingwalton/typeclassopedia/docs/index.md

 That's awesome.

-Other people learn differently, by example, with problems solved with patterns and techniques that later they learn have names and ideas rooted in mathematics.
+Other people learn differently, by example, with problems solved with patterns and techniques that later they discover have names and ideas rooted in mathematics.

 There are a lot of excellent books, papers and blogs that follow the first path, usually because the authors tend to be the kind of people that are happy to learn from the math and theory, applying it later.

-This book follows the second path, describing a set of ideas collectively called the Typeclassopedia, by starting from a problem and developing a solution.
+This document follows the second path, describing a set of ideas collectively called the Typeclassopedia, by starting from a problem and developing a solution.

 The Path
 ========